biril/backbone-faux-server/README.md

     match any number of URL components.
 The values captured by params and splats will be passed as parameters to the given handler method.
 The `urlExp` can also be a raw regular expression, in which case all values captured by reg-exp capturing groups will be passed as parameters to the given handler method.
-* `httpMethod` The sync method, as defined in the context of HTTP (POST, GET, PUT, DELETE), that should trigger the route's handler (both the URL-expression and the method should match for the handler to be invoked). `httpMethod` may also be set to '*' (or any falsy value) in order for the route's handler to be invoked whenever `urlExp` matches the model's (or collection's) URL _regardless_ of method.
-When handling a sync, the HTTP method currently being handled may be acquired by querying the handler's `context` parameter for `context.httpMethod`.
-Note that when `Backbone.emulateHTTP` is set to true, 'create', 'update' and 'delete' are all mapped to POST so `context.httpMethod` will be set to POST for these methods.
+* `httpMethod`: The sync method, as defined in the context of HTTP (POST, GET, PUT, DELETE), that should trigger the route's handler (both the URL-expression and the method should match for the handler to be invoked). `httpMethod` may also be set to '*' to create a match-all-methods handler; one that will be invoked whenever `urlExp` matches the model's (or collection's) URL _regardless_ of method.
+Omitting the parameter or setting to falsy values has the same effect.
+In the scope of a math-all-mmethods handler, the HTTP method currently being handled may be acquired by querying the `context` parameter for `context.httpMethod`.
+Note that when `Backbone.emulateHTTP` is set to true, 'create', 'update' and 'delete' are all mapped to POST so `context.httpMethod` will be set to POST for all these methods.
 However, in this case, the true HTTP method being handled may be acquired by querying the handler's `context` for `context.httpMethodOverride`.
 * `handler`: The handler to be invoked when both route's URL-expression and route's method match.
-The handler's signature should be
+A do-nothing handler will be used if one is not provided.
+Its signature should be

     `function (context, [param1, [param2, ...]])`